archavka/CV/README.md

 ### __Experience__

-__2018 November – 2019 May__
+__Office Experience__

-Worked at “Ginosi apartels & hotels“ on fraud prevention and development of finance related procedures, policies, and was dealing with the partner companies in Czech.
+Worked at “Ginosi apartels & hotels“ on software automation of fraud prevention and finance related procedures, also was dealing with partner companies in Czechia.

 ### __Education__